 Is This the Century of Africa's Rise?

-For decades, the dominant African narrative in the media was of famine, war and disease.
-Recently, in light of a perceived economic upturn and a relative reduction across most of the continent in famine and disease, the narrative has changed to one of thrusting progress.
-The Economist and TIME Magazine have both published big articles in the last two years called “Africa Rising”, complete with positive economic statistics and photos of children flying rainbow kites in the shape of the African continent.
+For decades, the dominant African narrative in the media was of famine, war, and disease.
+Recently, in light of a perceived economic upturn and a relative reduction in famine and disease across most of the continent, the narrative has changed to one of thrusting progress.
+The Economist and TIME magazine have both published big articles in the last two years called “Africa Rising,” complete with positive economic statistics and photos of children flying rainbow kites in the shape of the African continent.

 The problem, though, is that most of this wealth is extractive.
-There is, as Patrick Smith, editor of Africa Confidential, told me, a “lack of value added on the African side".
-“The energy companies are seeing massive domestic demand from Asia and they are capitalising on that” he said.
+There is, as Patrick Smith, editor of Africa Confidential, told me, a “lack of value added on the African side."
+“The energy companies are seeing massive domestic demand from Asia and they are capitalizing on that,” he said.

 What both Smith and Kantai are referring to is a system in which an elite minority, often not from Africa, benefit extraordinarily from the natural resources the continent has and the world needs.
 The outsiders may not wear pith helmets and long for a proper cup of tea any more, but it's colonial business as usual.

-Here, for example, is Chevron, employing the Africa rising narrative to great effect by suggesting that they are “helping worlds expand”.
-Replace that with “helping worlds end” and “systematically destroying the environment and consistently bribing politicians and warlords” and you might have a more accurate, if less consumer-friendly advert.
-For companies like Chevron, Shell and BP, this is what Africa’s rise in the coming century can constitute: the chance to make them even richer than they are already.
+Here, for example, is Chevron, employing the Africa rising narrative to great effect by suggesting that they are “helping worlds expand.”
+Replace that with “helping worlds end” and “systematically destroying the environment and consistently bribing politicians and warlords” and you might have a more accurate, if less consumer-friendly ad.
+For companies like Chevron, Shell, and BP, this is what Africa’s rise in the coming century can constitute: the chance to make them even richer than they are already.

 “Do we really need this kind of ‘positive image for Africa’ stuff?
-At best, it can be framed as a necessary corrective, but the whole PR ‘brand Africa’ shtick is boring, patronising and finally insubstantial in its attempt to transform the West’s time-honoured way of imagining the continent, ideas that are thoroughly tangled up with ingrained – and much beloved – supremacist notions of Euro-American culture and identity.”
+At best, it can be framed as a necessary corrective, but the whole PR ‘brand Africa’ shtick is boring, patronizing and finally insubstantial in its attempt to transform the West’s time-honored way of imagining the continent, ideas that are thoroughly tangled up with ingrained—and much beloved—supremacist notions of Euro-American culture and identity.”

 When Mary Harper, the Africa editor of the BBC’s World Service, spoke to me, she also picked up on this.
 For her, the idea of an African rise is merely the other side of the “starving Africa” idea that persisted before it.
-The West, she says, “is playing hysterical catch-up” because they’ve realised money can be made in post-colonial Africa.
-Both the Africa rising and starving Africa narratives are “patronising” and fail to take into account the complexities of the situation, as well as political problems like growing Islamism, entrenched leaders and fighting of various kinds across the continent.
+The West, she says, “is playing hysterical catch-up” because they’ve realized money can be made in post-colonial Africa.
+Both the Africa rising and starving Africa narratives are “patronizing” and fail to take into account the complexities of the situation, as well as political problems like growing Islamism, entrenched leaders, and fighting of various kinds across the continent.

 Follow Oscar on Twitter: @oscarrickettnow